Vindulamj/IntersectionZoo-Docs/docs/source/tutorial.rst

             print(f"Checkpoint saved at {checkpoint_dir}")

-While, here we discuss the use of RLlib for training the agents, IntersectionZoo also supports user-defined implementations of the RL algorithms.
+While, here, we discuss the use of RLlib for training the agents, IntersectionZoo also supports user-defined implementations of the RL algorithms.
 We provide `env_demo.py` as an example of how to run a single simulation of the IntersectionZoo environment without any training.
-Intereted users can use this script to understand how the environment works and intergrate their custom RL algorithms.
+Interested users can use this script to understand how the environment works and integrate their custom RL algorithms.

-Evalution
+Evaluation
 ---------

 For evaluating the trained agent as described above, ``policy_evaluation.py`` can be used.
 The evaluation script is similar to the training script, with the exception of the evaluation configurations.

-First the tasks on which the agent will be evaluated are defined.
+First, the tasks on which the agent will be evaluated are defined.

 .. code-block:: python